At Neal’s Yard Remedies, we have never used microbeads in our facial polishes and scrubs – but many conventional brands still do.

 In order to target government policy directly, we submitted evidence to the Environmental Audit Committee’s inquiry into microbeads and were referenced numerous times in its recommendations report.

-    Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government has implemented a consultation to ban microbeads, proposing the ban on sale would start in June 2018.
+Following years of hard work by Neal’s Yard Remedies, other likeminded organisations, and thanks to your widespread public support, the UK government launched a a consultation to ban microbeads, proposing the ban on sale would start in June 2018.

 We aren’t done yet.

 Given that hundreds of tonnes of microbeads that get into UK oceans every year, this ban should be brought into force more quickly, and we will also be maintaining pressure to ensure that it is as robust and comprehensive as possible.

 Next we want to see other countries in the EU and around the world take similar measures!